hotosm/osm-merge/docs/highways.md

 follow the same guidelines, this increases the chance of a good match when conflating, since comparing names is part of the process.

+#### Forest Road Reference Nunmbers

+I'm a huge believer that the name and reference number in OSM should match the street sign, since that's often what is used for navigation.
+Unfortunately the MVUM data has many highways with a *.1* suffix, which some street signs don't display.
+Also, depending on the age of the paper maps or digital files, older maps lack the *.1* suffix, but newer datasets so have the *.1* suffix.
+Since a *.1* suffix may be a spur road of questionable quality, it's an important detail, so included when updating the reference numbers.

+A minor note, the USGS Topographical basemap for JOSM also sometimes lacks the *.1* suffix, so can't be used to validate it.

 #### TIGER Tag Deletion

 Since there is community consensus that the *tiger:* tags added back